micmejia/bible-dump/NKJV/Proverbs/Prov 27.md

 Faithful _are_ the wounds of a friend, But the kisses of an enemy _are_ deceitful.

 ###### 7
-A satisfied soul [^a]loathes the honeycomb, But to a hungry soul every bitter thing _is_ sweet.
+A satisfied soul loathes the honeycomb, But to a hungry soul every bitter thing _is_ sweet.

 ###### 8
 Like a bird that wanders from its nest _Is_ a man who wanders from his place.

 ###### 9
-Ointment and perfume delight the heart, And the sweetness of a man's friend _gives delight_ by [^b]hearty counsel.
+Ointment and perfume delight the heart, And the sweetness of a man's friend _gives delight_ by hearty counsel.

 ###### 10
 Do not forsake your own friend or your father's friend, Nor go to your brother's house in the day of your calamity; Better _is_ a neighbor nearby than a brother far away.